 The most common mistake Schumacher sees with this exercise is an overarched lower back.
 When you do a lying hamstring curl, it's really easy to let your core relax, causing your lower back to overextend.
 But this can add pressure and stress to your lower back, causing some painful side effects.

 Even though you're lying down on the ground, keep your core tight.
 In the lying-down position, tuck your tailbone slightly and squeeze your glutes a bit to help contract your abs.

-2. Move Slowly
+2. You Move Too Quickly

 If you're swinging your legs and smacking your hips with the dumbbell, your form likely needs a tweak.
 After all, you want to use your muscles (not momentum) to raise and lower the weight.
 That's how you build strength.

 Keep your motions controlled both when you lower and raise the dumbbell, Schumacher says.
 You can opt to increase the weight a little bit or try an eccentric progression (more on that below), lowering the weight for a 3-second count.

 1. Eccentric Hamstring Curl

 The longer your muscles are under tension, the more strength you build.
 So, when you slow down the lowering portion of this exercise, you build more hamstring muscle, Schumacher says.